bartoosten/bartoosten/README.md

 Ask me about, job oppertunities, virtual reality, AI, personal, political, economic, aesthetic, psychological, moral, ethical, and social consequences of technology.

+#### Fun facts:

-- ⚡ Fun fact 1: As a kid I couldn't sit still, now I crave Meditation and Mindfullness
+- ⚡ As a kid I couldn't sit still, now I crave Meditation and Mindfullness
-- ⚡ Fun fact 2: I have a dog named Sushi
+- ⚡ I have a dog named Sushi
-- ⚡ Fun fact 3: I'm currently saving up for a Telescope to photograph nearby planets in our universe 🌌
+- ⚡ I'm currently saving up for a Telescope to photograph nearby planets in our universe 🌌

 ### How to reach me 📫